jameslockwood/cache-promise/README.md

 ```
 import cachePromise from 'cache-promise';

-// example function which you wish to cache the promise
+// example function that you wish to cache
 function myPromiseFunction(){
 	return new Promise((resolve, reject) => {
 		resolve();